kristomu/reconstruction-of-zzt/readme.md

 In particular, I'm likely going to disable sound because direct PC speaker access is hard, and mouse and joystick support for similar reasons.

+## Linux status

+### Known missing features

+- No joystick or mouse support.
+- No sound or music.

+### Known bugs

+- Modifier keys (Shift, Ctrl, Alt...) don't work.
+- Positioning is off on certain terminals (e.g. ssh, xterm).
+- Characters look horrible on most terminals.
+- Moving the player around is still choppy and hard.
+- Scroll furling/unfurling doesn't render properly (missing VideoMove)
+- Games start on the title screen instead of the specified first board.

+### Suspected bugs

+- Possible performance regressions involving SOUNDS timer
+- File I/O may not be working (needs testing)